OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index.md

 ---
 title: Deploy Using an AWS CloudFormation
 description:  Deploy Using an AWS CloudFormation.
+version: "[4.3,)"
 ---

 Octopus supports the deployment of AWS CloudFormation templates through the `Deploy a CloudFormation Template` step.
 This step executes a CloudFormation template using AWS credentials managed by Octopus, and captures the CloudFormation outputs as Octopus output variables.

-The following steps can be followed to configure the `Deploy a CloudFormation Template` step.
+The proceeding instructions can be followed to configure the `Deploy a CloudFormation Template` step.

 ## Create an AWS Account